pknichols/OMNIeDNA/README.md

   <img width="250" height="250" alt="omnifilter" src="https://github.com/user-attachments/assets/9eda4107-5657-4534-ac3c-b5708d6d2170" />
 </p>

-- **OMNIeDNA BULK** – Universal 5L plastic bottle threaded attachment for large-volume filtration of collected water samples.
+- **OMNIeDNA BULK** – Universal 5.1-liter plastic bottle threaded attachment for large-volume filtration of collected water samples (PET carboys with a 50 mm cap).

 &nbsp;

 ---

 - **OMNIeDNA CANOPY (Coming soon)** – A rain/snow collection adapter to maximize filtration of canopy throughfall.
+When used in the rain, the attached plastic bottle lets you know how much water you have filtered.
+When used in the snow, bring the bottle to room temperature to melt and invert to filter the collected water.

 &nbsp;